project-flogo/rules/examples/flogo/simple/README.md

 The `conditions` are your rule's conditions.
 Each condition has a `name`, a list of types being used in the condition under `identifiers`.
 These identifiers should be one of `tds/names` defined in the `actions` section.
 The value of `evaluator` should be an unique string.
-This string will be bound to a Go function at runtime (explained later) Note how you can have multiple conditions (See the second condition in the example above)
+This string will bind to a Go function at runtime (explained later) Note how you can have multiple conditions (See the second condition in the example above)

 The `actionFunction` is your rule's action.
-It means that when the `evaluator` condition is met, invoke this function Again, this is a unique string whose value is bound to a Go function at runtime (explained later)
+It means that when the `evaluator` condition is met, invoke this function Again, this is a unique string whose value binds to a Go function at runtime (explained later)

 ## Configure the trigger handler
-Flogo App users are familiar to the trigger configuration.
-For rules, you have to additionally configure the `name` and `action` of the handler
+Flogo users are perhaps already familiar with the trigger configurations.
+For rules, you have to additionally configure the `name` and
+`action` of the handler
 In this example, we configured two handlers.
 In the first, we have `handler`/`name` as `n1` and `path` as`/test/n1` In the second, we have we have `handler`/`name` as `n2` and `path` as`/test/n2`